Air quality

 - natural events such as bush fire and dust storms.

-Smoke from solid fuel heaters is one of the most common causes of air pollution in Eurobodalla Shire.
+Smoke from solid fuel heaters is one of the most common causes of air pollution in Eurobodalla.

-Solid fuel burning in the home provides an effective economical and attractive method of heating.
-However, the installation of solid fuel heating devices has the potential to create significant problems with respect to fire hazard, environmental pollution and nuisance to adjoining properties.
+Solid fuel burning in the home provides an effective economical method of heating.
+Solid fuel heating devices also have the potential to create significant problems.
+These problems include environmental pollution, fire hazards, and nuisance to adjoining properties.

 Pollutants in wood smoke include: